techidaily/site-video-screen-grab/source/_posts/updated-2024-approved-elevating-your-speech-to-text-experience-using-googles-tools.md

 Filmora STT is available on Mac and Windows platforms and includes a free trial for first-time users.
 However, you will need a subscription to access its full functionality.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MHafwnWSEQk?si=rejNVNpJZH2SqNLy&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 2\.
 Other apps

 The other alternative you can consider for your speech to text work is Rev. Instead of being a stand-alone app; Rev is an online transcription service catering to individuals and businesses of all levels.
 In addition, the company uses Artificial Intelligence and over 72,000 transcriptionists to ensure your transcripts are 99% and above accurate.